There are many lessons we can learn from studying the life of Jacob in the book of Genesis.

-- Are you open to God’s purpose for your life?
+God started to orchestrate Jacob’s life when his parents prayed for him.
+Are you open to God’s purpose for your life?
 For your children’s lives?
 How much do you pray for your children and for God to fulfill his purpose for their lives?

 “As the boys grew up, Esau became a skillful hunter.
 He was an outdoorsman, but Jacob had a quiet temperament, preferring to stay at home.
 28 Isaac loved Esau because he enjoyed eating the wild game Esau brought home, but Rebekah loved Jacob.

 Jacob was different from his twin brother.
 This was God’s plan.

 “Everything has already been decided.
 It was known long ago what each person would be.
 So there’s no use arguing with God about your destiny.”

 God has a great plan and purpose for us all.

 Your hands created me and made me what I am.
 Help me understand so that I may learn your commandments.
-74 Those who fear you will see me and rejoice, because my hope is based on your word.
+Those who fear you will see me and rejoice, because my hope is based on your word.

 God can use your strengths, your weaknesses, your quirks, your insecurities, your experience, and your past for a purpose.

 Do you accept your weaknesses and pray for how God wants you to give faith to others with the same challenge?
 Or do you hide and resent your weaknesses?

 Use all your skill to put me together; I wait to see your finished product.

-- This can be difficult for some.
+Do you trust God to make you who you are meant to be?
+This can be difficult for some.
 We can doubt and resist God putting us together.

-- But we have to accept how God created us and who he is shaping us to become
+Typically we want God to use our STRENGTHS and VICTORIES not our WEAKNESSES and our PAIN.
+He wants to use it ALL!
+But we have to accept how God created us and who he is shaping us to become

 God shapes me